syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ## Suggesting choices in List

-The filtered suggestions are displayed in a drop-down list by using ComboBoxMode `Suggest`.
-User can pick an item from the list.
+The filtered suggestions are displayed in a drop-down list by using the ComboBoxMode Suggest.

 {% tabs %}